 Posted originally in Hebrew

 Concentration Camps is a lean entry in the rich Hebrew Wikipedia, currently containing 358 words, of which 256 are dedicated to the Nazi camps.
 This is not by accident.
-The WWII German crimes are told in Hebrew in such way that would not weaken their related Zionist arguments, and they are therefore disconnected of the broader context of their contemporary nationalist racist statal oppression methods, undertaken mostly by white, ‘ethnically-European-Christian’ societies (or their extensions), who often advocate human progress, liberty and/or equality.
-There is no great wonder, of course, that the murderous European imperial-colonial context of the Holocaust is neglected from the Hebrew discourse, and that the only focus is on Nazism, considering that contemporary Hebrew is a Zionist language.
-Yet, at the same time, and for other reasons, this context is missing in other places too, for reasons that might have to do with the legitimacy maintenance and construction of the Self as liberal European countries after the WWII.
-Anyway, it is important to understand this absence and give presence to the forgettery, for without bravely identifying the causes for these horrible crimes, and without appreciating the true magnitude of the challenge, it would be difficult do prevent them from repeting.
+The WWII German crimes are told in Hebrew in such way that would not weaken their related Zionist arguments, and they are therefore disconnected of the broader context of their contemporary nationalist racist statal oppression methods, undertaken mostly by white, ‘ethnically-European-Christian’ societies (or their extensions), who often claim to be advocating human progress, liberty and/or equality.
+It is not a great wonder that the murderous European imperial-colonial context of the Holocaust is neglected from the Hebrew discourse, and that the only focus is on Nazism, considering that contemporary Hebrew is a Zionist language-culture.
+Yet, this context is missing in other places, too.
+It is therefore important to understand the absence and give presence to the forgettery, because without bravely identifying the causes for these horrible crimes, and without appreciating the true magnitude of the challenge, it would be difficult to prevent them from repeating.

 Let us begin by studying that concentration camps were neither invented in Germany in the 1930, nor were originally devised for oppressing Jews.
 The term appeared in British internment camps in South Africa, around the year 1900.
 (Their termination is much to the credit of a ‘snowflake,’ white leftist woman activist, whom the High Commissioner in South Africa regarded as a ‘Boer sympathiser’ and a ‘trouble maker,’ while enjoying full backing of the British right-wing government).
 Almost simultaneously, internment camps appeared in the systematic genocide in today’s Namibia by the German Imperial Army.
 Wherefore, the Germans did not start their systematic genocides with the Jews, but merely ‘improved’ their methods.